vedran-/HomeMusicAssistant/docs/README.md

 The system includes several built-in tools for system control:

 ### Music Controller
-The Music Controller provides comprehensive YouTube Music control via voice commands.
+The Music Controller provides comprehensive YouTube Music control via voice commands, utilizing the [unofficial YouTube Music desktop app](https://github.com/th-ch/youtube-music).
 It supports playback control, music search, time navigation, and volume management.

+**Important:** To use this feature, you must have the YouTube Music (unofficial) desktop application installed and running.
+Additionally, you need to enable the **`API Server [Beta]`** plugin within the desktop app's settings (usually found under `Plugins` or `Settings -> Plugins`).
+This allows HomeMusicAssistant to communicate with and control the YouTube Music app.

 **Documentation**: See [MUSIC_CONTROLLER.md](MUSIC_CONTROLLER.md) for complete command reference and usage examples.